jgraving/DeepPoseKit/README.md

 Contributors
 ------------
-DeepPoseKit was developed by [Jake Graving](https://github.com/jgraving) and [Daniel Chae](https://github.com/dchaebae), and is still under active development.
+DeepPoseKit was developed by [Jake Graving](https://github.com/jgraving) and [Daniel Chae](https://github.com/dchaebae), and is still being actively developed.
 We welcome public contributions to the toolkit.
 If you wish to contribute, please [fork the repository](https://help.github.com/en/articles/fork-a-repo) to make your modifications and [submit a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).